zmcddn/coding-interview-guide/README.md

 - Similar to array, but requires O(N) time on average to visit an element by index
 - Linked list utilize memory better than array, since it can use discrete memory space, whereas array must use continuous memory space
 - [Details and Templates](./Templates/linked_list.md)
+- For recursion implementation/instruction, check the recursion section

 #### 1.3 Stack